 Chair will ask RAN3 chair if this would require LS (assumption is no).

-Agreed

 S3_11/12:

 OPPO wonders if we have the same agreement for CHO that UE checks the validity immedaitely.
 CATT thinks both of the proposals go together.

 Samsung thinks that if we send Complete-message, we also check the compliance of both parts.
 So embedded message is only sent if the compliance is checked.
 Nokia agrees but could align with CHO.
 Intel thinks there is no real problem as re-establishment will occur if the SN configuration is invalid.
 Ericsson agrees and thinks the compliance is for the source part.